-CER client: A client that is configured to use the Corporate Error Reporting V.2 Protocol.
+CER client: A client configured to use the Corporate Error Reporting Version 1.0 Protocol or Corporate Error Reporting V2 Protocol.

 CER server: A designated server application that acts as a recipient for the error report level 1 data and error report level 2 data that is created by the Corporate Error Reporting V.2 Protocol.